For better WordPress security, you should not set up WordPress sites using the username “admin”.

 To learn more about this plugin, go here: Username Changer

-Although this tutorial is really designed for non-technical WordPress users, let’s go one step further and show you how to change a WordPress username inside the WordPress database.
+Although this tutorial is mostly designed for non-technical WordPress users, let’s go one step further and show you how to change a WordPress user name inside the WordPress database.

 To learn how to search and replace content in your WordPress database without touching code or editing WordPress database tables, see the tutorial below:

-In the example below, we’ll be working with the cPanel management tool …
+In the example below, the server uses cPanel …

 Log into your server control panel …